 Pastor: Yes I am… Yes I am saying that.

-For instance, bigots came out of the woodwork the last time Houston passed a non-discrimination ordnance in 1985:
+For instance, bigots came out of the woodwork the last time Houston passed a non-discrimination ordinance in 1985:

 In 1985, Houston voted to use government to strip the gay (ie, LGBT) community of employment equality because, the bigots said, employment discrimination was a matter of religious faith and traditional culture.
 Back then, the Klan was part of a “Moral Majority” led contingency that stood against the ordinance because equality meant that a queer person was just as deserving of employment as a cis/hetero person.
 This group of bigots viewed equality as an attack to their superiority and appealed to tradition and religious standards to validate using government to support their oppression of LGBT people.